besnoi/clove/ReadMe.md

 And *that's it*!!! __27 lines of code versus 1 line of clove__.
 Which is better?
 You decide

+> *But what if I have a "spritesheet" of keyboard images?* Then clove may not help you.
+But you could use [iffy](https://github.com/YoungNeer/iffy) for that task

 ### Load an arbitrary asset

 Clove can even load an arbitrary asset- meaning you can load an individual asset without having to know what type of asset it is.
 An example might do good here:-